nnellans/terraform-guide/README.md

 - Terraform also supports a number of 'Meta-Arguments' that are available to use for each `resource` block, such as `depends_on`, `count`, `for_each`, `provider`, `lifecycle`, and `provisioner`
 - Further below, this guide will go over the `count`, `for_each`, and `lifecycle` meta-arguments.
 But, for the others I would suggest reading the [documentation](https://www.terraform.io/language/resources/syntax#meta-arguments) for more information

-# Modules
+# Child Modules (aka Modules)

-- A Module is just a folder full of Configuration Files that is deployed by a Root Module
+- A Module is just a folder full of Configuration Files that is deployed from a Root Module
 - This allows you to reuse code
 - The Module’s folder should include the usual suspects:  `main.tf`, `variables.tf`, `outputs.tf`
   - `main.tf` = where you specify the resources that will be created by the module